Completeness from Gravitational Scattering: Completeness Algorithm

 In this section, we outline our constructive procedure for deriving completeness.
 To begin, we initialize the algorithm by specifying the symmetries of the theory, together with some finite set of particles assumed to be in the spectrum.
 Since the full spectrum must be invariant under the action of the symmetry, we can actually exploit the symmetry to generate new charges from old ones.
 In particular, starting from any given charge we can apply the generators of the symmetry to construct additional families of charges from this state.
 We will refer to this action as ``orbiting'' the charge and the set of resulting charges as its ``orbit.''

 We then scatter pairs of particles and apply dispersion relations to deduce the existence of new charges, iterating the algorithm to consider all possible scattering processes for the additional charges that we find.
 At each step, we orbit the charges in hand to generate as many new ones as possible.
 By repeating this procedure, we incrementally populate the charge lattice.
 If the space of charges ultimately spans the full lattice, completeness is established and we claim victory.
+The algorithm is summarized in \Fig{algchart}.